Concordia University Irvine: Campus

 The campus is located 50 mi south of Los Angeles, 80 mi north of San Diego, and 6 mi inland from the Pacific Ocean in the city of Irvine.
 Irvine is a planned community which is rated one of the safest cities of its size in the United States.
-The campus rests on a 70 acre plateau overlooking Orange County in a private residential community surrounded by wildlife and hiking trails.
+The campus rests on a 70 acre plateau overlooking Orange County surrounded by wildlife.

 The offices of the School of Professional Studies - Adult Degree Programs, M.A.
-International Studies, and the Masters in Coaching and Athletic Administration (MCAA) teams moved to an offsite location in Irvine.
+International Studies, Nursing programs, and the Masters in Coaching and Athletic Administration (MCAA) teams moved to an offsite location in Irvine.

 Athletics

-The Concordia–Irvine (CUI) athletic teams are called the Golden Eagles.
-The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Pacific West Conference (PacWest) for most of its sports since the 2015–16 academic year; while its men's volleyball team competes in the Mountain Pacific Sports Federation (MPSF); and its men's water polo team competes in the Western Water Polo Association (WWPA).
+The Concordia University Irvine (CUI) athletic teams are called the Golden Eagles after a school rebrand in August of 2022.
+The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Pacific West Conference (PacWest) for most of its sports since the 2015–16 academic year; while its men's volleyball team competes in the Mountain Pacific Sports Federation (MPSF); and its men's & women's water polo teams compete in the Western Water Polo Association (WWPA).
 CUI previously competed in the Golden State Athletic Conference (GSAC) of the National Association of Intercollegiate Athletics (NAIA) from 1987–88 to 2014–15; and as an NAIA Independent from 1981–82 to 1986–87.
-The CUI women's water polo team competed in the Golden Coast Conference (GCC) until the 2022 spring season.
+Prior to moving to the WWPA, the CUI women's water polo team competed in the Golden Coast Conference (GCC) through the end of the 2025 spring season.

-CUI competes in 21 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, lacrosse, soccer, swimming & diving, tennis, track & field, volleyball and water polo; while women's sports include softball, basketball, beach volleyball, cheerleading, cross country, soccer, softball, stunt, swimming & diving, tennis, track & field and volleyball.
-Former sports included women's lacrosse and women's water polo.
+CUI competes in 20 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, lacrosse, soccer, track & field, volleyball and water polo; while women's sports include softball, basketball, beach volleyball, cross country, lacrosse, soccer, stunt, track & field, indoor volleyball and water polo.
+Former sports included men's and women's tennis and men's and women's swim and diving, which were discontinued after the conclusion of the 2024-25 season.

 Accomplishments

 The university was previously a member of the NAIA from 1981 to 2015.
-During that time, Concordia–Irvine earned 7 NAIA Team National Championships and 25 NAIA Individual National Championships.
-In addition to the NAIA championships, Concordia–Irvine won 26 GSAC Regular-Season Championships and 13 GSAC Tournament Championships.
+During that time, Concordia earned 7 NAIA Team National Championships and 25 NAIA Individual National Championships.
+In addition to the NAIA championships, CUI won 26 GSAC Regular-Season Championships and 13 GSAC Tournament Championships.

 LGBT prohibition

 Concordia University Irvine's code of conduct for students prohibits sexual intimacy for unmarried people, and defines marriage as heterosexual only.

-Concordia hosts conversion therapy and anti-same-sex-marriage events and speakers, such as a debate featuring gay marriage opponent Ryan T. Anderson.
+In 2018, Concordia hosted a religious liberty and discrimination debate featuring LGBT-rights advocate John Corvino and religious liberty advocate Ryan T. Anderson.
 Concordia hosted the annual conference of Exodus International until the organization was disbanded in 2013 because of the failure of conversion therapy to make people straight.